Carpal Tunnel Syndrome Treatment (CTS) Pain Relief Techniques

 Alternative Therapies for Carpal Tunnel Syndrome Treatment

 Acupuncture, chiropractic care, yoga, Infrared heat therapy, stretching and strengthening exercises can be helpful to people with carpal tunnel syndrome.
-Ultrasound and electrical stimulation has also been show to promote recovery after nerve and tendon injuries (Michlovitz 2005).
+Ultrasound and electrical stimulation has also been shown to promote recovery after nerve and tendon injuries (Michlovitz 2005).

 1. Abstract: “Ultrasound (US) and electrical stimulation have been widely used in hand therapy to promote recovery after nerve and tendon injuries.
 There is support for the use of low-dosage continuous wave and pulsed US for carpal tunnel syndrome and tendonitis.”

 From “Is There a Role for Ultrasound and Electrical Stimulation Following Injury to Tendon and Nerve?” – Susan L. Michlovitz, PT, PhD, CHT, Department of Physical Therapy, Temple University, Philadelphia, Pennsylvania as printed in the Journal of Hand Therapy, Volume 18, Issue 2, April–June 2005, Pages 292-296

-The Rhythm Touch 2-Way Electrical Muscle Stimulator is affective in relieving pain.
-This may be associated with carpal tunnel Syndrome.
-By stimulating the muscles, increasing the circulation, and removing blockage the swelling that squeezes the carpal tunnel subsides.
+The Rhythm Touch 2-Way Electrical Muscle Stimulator is effective in relieving pain.
+This may be associated with carpal tunnel syndrome.
+By stimulating the muscles, increasing the circulation, and removing blockage, the swelling that squeezes the carpal tunnel subsides.
 The muscle stimulation also increases the strength and reduces the possibility of muscle loss, especially in the base of the thumb.

 By increasing the circulation in the area where the pads are placed, it helps restore the electrical balance of the area and draws blood, oxygen, and nutrients to the area.